 The day-to-day management of the Academy rests with the Headteacher who has overall responsibility for the school.
-The Headteacher is responsible for establishing a Senior Leadership Team, including the Deputy Heads, Assistant Heads and the Business Manager.
+The Headteacher is responsible for establishing a Senior Leadership Team, including the Deputy Heads, Assistant Heads, the Business Manager & Finance Officer.

-Decisions are taken at meetings of the Board of Trustees in consideration of reports and recommendations from Trustee committees, the Headteacher and the School Business Manager.
+Decisions are taken at meetings of the Board of Trustees in consideration of reports and recommendations from Trustee committees, the Head teacher, Business & Finance Managers.
 Members of staff, in addition to the Headteacher, Deputy and Assistant Head teachers attend committee meetings to present reports in their areas of responsibility, for example curriculum progress and development, Pupil Premium, special educational needs & the detail of revenue & expenditure.
 A committee of Trustees undertakes the annual performance review of the Headteacher and monitors performance and achievements against targets.
 They are advised by an independent consultant with senior leadership experience.

-in normal circumstances, Individual and groups of Trustees visit the school to review chosen aspects of performance, enquire into curriculum delivery & to meet with students and staff in focus groups.
-Trustees made one formal visit in the year to meet with students & staff organized to inform on a range of topics selected by Trustees.
-Further planned visits were disrupted by days of industrial action,
+In normal circumstances, Individual and groups of Trustees visit the school to review chosen aspects of performance, enquire into curriculum delivery & to meet with students and staff in focus groups.
+Trustees made two formal visits in the year to meet with students & staff organized to inform on a range of topics selected by Trustees.

-Individual Trustees assume responsibility for particular areas of school life, for example health and safety, safeguarding, special educational needs, careers advice, wellbeing and report thereon.
+Individual Trustees assume responsibility for particular areas of school life, for example health and safety, safeguarding, special educational needs, careers advice, wellbeing and diversity & report thereon.
 Reporting has been maintained throughout the year.
 Trustees also maintain a particular interest in the personal development & wellbeing of students and staff to ensure that the school experience enhances the opportunity to achieve, supports progression and enables individuals to be aware of their responsibilities toward themselves & others.